Akalanka-1996/Flask-feedback-app/README.md

 ### Database connection

-When you click the submit button and those details will be stored in the database file.
+When you click the submit button and those details will be stored in the database file named 'sqlitedb.file'

-You can use [DB Browser](https://sqlitebrowser.org/) for SQLite to visualize your data.
+You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to visualize your data.